Building new skills, stitch by stitch

 “We don’t even have a primary education so our parents encourage us a lot.”

-U Naw Li is 1.5 months into her training, and she is currently working as a day laborer.
+U Naw Li is 1.5 months into her training, and she is currently working as a day labourer.
 There is no high school in her village so it is difficult for her to find employment.
-For the past year she has participated in Plan International Myanmar’s Non-Formal Education program, where she has learnt basic literacy and numeracy skills.
+For the past year she has participated in Plan International Myanmar’s Non-Formal Education programme, where she has learnt basic literacy and numeracy skills.

-Plan International Myanmar has also held food preparation training and mechanics training will be held later in 2017.
-The trainings are part of an education in emergencies project, that aims to build the skills of students who miss out on traditional schooling due to conflict, remoteness and lack of teaching resources.
-It provides students with an opportunity to learn skills that will support them to make a long-term difference in their community.
+Plan International Myanmar has also held food preparation training and mechanics training.
+The trainings are part of an education in emergencies project that builds the skills of students who miss out on traditional schooling due to conflict, remoteness and lack of teaching resources.
+It provides students with an opportunity to learn skills that will support them to make a long-term difference in their communities.

 Share